akostrik/stage_telegram_python/README.md

 [`Server 3`](https://github.com/akostrik/stage_telegram/tree/main/user_interface/src) in vue.js presents the analysed data to users in an intuitive and interactive manner.

 ## Description of the application
-1) `Server 3` gets from the web browser an identificator of Telegram channel to examine, via `Server 3` [API](https://fr.wikipedia.org/wiki/Interface_de_programmation)
+1) `Server 3` gets from the web browser an identifier of Telegram channel to examine, via `Server 3` [API](https://fr.wikipedia.org/wiki/Interface_de_programmation)
-2) `Server 3` transmet the identificator of the channel to `Server 2`, via `Server 2` API
+2) `Server 3` transmet the identifier of the channel to `Server 2`, via `Server 2` API
-3) `Server 2` put puts the identificator of the channel to [MongoDB Atlas database](https://www.mongodb.com/fr-fr/cloud/atlas/lp/try4), via MongoDB API
+3) `Server 2` put puts the identifier of the channel to [MongoDB Atlas database](https://www.mongodb.com/fr-fr/cloud/atlas/lp/try4), via MongoDB API
-4) `Server 1` permanently updates the list of the identificators from _MongoDB Atlas_, via MongoDB API
+4) `Server 1` permanently updates the list of the identifiers from _MongoDB Atlas_, via MongoDB API
 5) `Server 1` listens to the chosen channels, via Telegram API
 6) `Server 1` treats every new message, that is:
 - estimates the marks of the propaganda of the message, via OpenAI API